qinwenshi/ebook-mcp/README.md

 Query: Can you ask me a few questions to test my understanding of this book?

-2025-04-12 15:29:12,313 - mcp.server.lowlevel.server - INFO - Processing request of type ListToolsRequest

-Sure!
+Answer: Sure!
 Here are 5 questions about Elon Musk by Walter Isaacson to test your understanding of the book.
 Please answer based on your knowledge — I’ll give feedback and add details after each response.

 Question 1:
 How did Musk’s childhood and family background shape his personality and career later in life?